 If your clients aren’t aware of the limits of your services, then you are at risk of being held liable for some serious damage.

-If you’re still not sold on the absolute necessity of having a proper contract, then here’s what you need to remember 👇🏽
+If you’re still not sold on the absolute necessity of having proper business contracts, then here’s what you need to remember: 👇🏽

 You are not playing games.
 Coaching isn’t just a fun little hobby that you do on the weekends for some extra change.

 This is a business and a life you’re building for yourself.
 As the business owner, you are the only person in a position to do anything about your legal protection.

 You have a duty to yourself, your team, and your clients to make sure that you are taking action where necessary to ensure the complete legal protection of anyone involved in your biz.